Package 'tinytable'

 Function or string.

-• String: grid, resize, multipage, placement, rotate, striped, void, bootstrap, tabular
+• String: bootstrap, grid, multipage, placement, revealjs, resize, rotate, spacing, striped, tabular, void

 • Function: Applied to the tinytable object.